esl-epfl/HEEPsilon/README.md

 # Adding external IPs

 This repository relies on [vendor](https://docs.opentitan.org/doc/ug/vendor_hw/) to add new IPs.
-In the ./util folder, the vendor.py scripts implements what is describeb above.
+In the ./util folder, the vendor.py scripts implements what is described above.

 # Compiling with Makefile